Edinburgh-College-of-Art/dynamic-web-design/docs/_lectures/DWD-JS-jQ-notes.md

 }
 ```

-This does exactly the same thing as the same function (coloured blue) in the code above.
+This does exactly the same thing as the same function in the code above.
 It's probably slightly more efficient to run; but perhaps a bit less readable!